 VII.
 Findings and Recommendations: Additional Topics

-This section contains additional recommendations formed during our assessment of the NomCom and focus on the Board and leadership development within ICANN.
+This section contains additional recommendations formed during our assessment of the NomCom.
+These focus on the Board and leadership development within ICANN, as well a new standing body to assist in continually improving the NomCom.